francescofiora/tasks/README.md

     docker image ls artemis-debian

 ### Using Docker for tests
-There is a docker compose file to run MySql, phpMyAdmin, ActiveMQ Artemis and MongoDb.
+There is a docker compose file to run MySql, phpMyAdmin, ActiveMQ Artemis, MongoDb and Mongo Express.

     docker-compose -f docker_dev/docker-compose.yml up